iamemilio/Knowledgent-Intern-Project-2017/README.md

      1. `y`: Data will be loaded into a database that already exists
          1. Enter the name of the database you want to use:
              - If the database exists, a raw-zone in your hdfs user directory will be created under the database name you provided, and raw tables will be added to the specified hive database
-             - If the datatabase provided does not exist the program will fail, but the raw-zone in hdfs will still be created and populated
+             - If the datatabase provided does not exist the program will exit, but the raw-zone in hdfs will still be created and populated
      2. `n`: A new database will be created for this data
          1. Enter a name for the new database:
-             - A raw zone in your hdfs user will be created under the database name given, a hive database will be created with the entered name
+             - A raw zone in your hdfs user will be created under the database name given, and a hive database will be created as the entered name
  2. Do you want to use hive, beeline:
      1. `hive`: the script will attempt to execute code using the Hive CLI
      2. `beeline`: the script will attempt to use the beeline CLI
          - You will be prompted to enter your jdbc string.
 Please use the following formatting:

          `jdbc:hive2://<host>:<port>`
-         - Disclaimer: This has not been properly tested and will likely be buggy!
+         - Disclaimer: The beeline implementation may be buggy!

  ### Using Your Own Data

-   If your intend to use your own data with the ingestion tool, the framework was designed to be able to use either locally stored data, or to download data directly from a link.
-In order to do this correctly however, there are two essential files that you will have to manipulate: data-sources.csv and types.csv.
-These tables store essential information that the system uses to process your data, and must be filled out correctly, since they both rely on each other, and will ultimiately cause your script to fail if neglected.
+   If your intend to use your own data with the ingestion tool, the framework was designed to be able to use locally stored data, or to download data from the web.
+In order to set this up, there are two essential files that you will have to edit: data-sources.csv and types.csv.
+These tables store the information the framework uses to process your data, and must be filled out correctly.
+Both tables rely on each other, so errors in one may cause errors with reading the other.

  ### [data-sources.csv](automated-data-aggregation/data-sources.csv)
    This table is where you should start.
 It indexes all the data sources that you are aggregating, and it keeps track of important aspects of the table, such as where the header row is, the url you intend to download it from, etc. The columns are as follows: